 a Tony award for his outstanding performance in A Moon for the Misbegotten.

-Roy and Kay have been married for 53 years and have three daughters, all
+Roy and Kay had been married for 53 years and have three daughters, all

 whom have become actresses.